The Specification Logic maxHML¶

 These patterns contain data variables that are instantiated with values learnt at runtime from matched events.

-, and this binding scope extends to the continuation formula φ
+Pattern variables bind the free variables in constraints C, and this binding scope extends to the continuation formula φ.

-Symbolic action patterns follow the pattern-matching syntax of Erlang and Elixir, where atoms are matched directly, and the ‘don’t care’ pattern _
+Symbolic action patterns follow the pattern-matching syntax of Erlang and Elixir, where atoms are matched directly, and the ‘don’t care’ pattern _ matches any data value.

-We say that a trace satisfies the formula <P when C>φ
+We say that a trace satisfies the formula <P when C>φ when it exhibits an event that matches pattern P, fulfils the constraint C, and the ensuing program behaviour also satisfies φ.

-may be omitted for readability.
+When the constraint is true, the expression when C may be omitted for readability.

 Pattern and constraint expressions¶